suoko/suoko.github.io/_posts/2021-07-03-your-filename.md

 ### Branch offices the fast and furious way

 ## Firewalls + azure ROPC.

-I found this cute possibility, still to be confirmed, tested, approved, etc... of connecting a coworking space firewall directly to the azure identify service.
+I found this cute possibility, still to be confirmed, tested, approved, etc... of connecting a coworking-space firewall directly to the azure identify service.
-This way you allow poeple going to a coworking to authenticate against directy to the conpany cloud environment.
+This way you allow poeple going to a coworking office to directly authenticate against to the company cloud environment.
 Just like you can join users PCs to AAD.

-What does a solution like this offer in terms of TimeToImplement of a remote branch office?
+What does a solution like this offer in terms of TimeToImplement of a small remote branch office?
+These offices used to remotely train people around the globe can be a good compound to remote and standard education.

 Almost 'zero days' :-|

 Almost Chromeos